themirrorplatform/mirror-virtual-platform/REVOLUTIONARY_ARCHITECTURE.md

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
-│                    LAYER 0: UNIVERSAL TRUTH                         │
+│                    LAYER 0: UNIVERSAL TRUTH (AXIOMS)                │
 │                                                                     │
 │  Mathematical invariants that cannot be violated                    │
 │  - Not configuration, AXIOMS                                        │
 │  - Provably enforceable                                             │
 │  - Language/runtime/provider independent                            │
 │                                                                     │
-│  Example: "No AI may claim certainty about internal states"         │
+│  1.
+No AI may claim certainty about internal states                 │
-│           This is true whether you're using GPT-4 or local LLaMA    │
+│  2.
+No engagement optimization (likes, streaks, retention)          │
+│  3.
+No necessity narration ("you need this")                        │
+│  4.
+No exit manipulation (guilt hooks, "are you sure?")             │
+│  5.
+MirrorX only activates POST-ACTION (reflection, not guidance)   │
+│  6.
+User owns audit trail (immutable to them, exportable by them)   │
+│                                                                     │
+│  Example: "I notice you..." → ✅ Allowed                            │
+│           "You should..." → ❌ AXIOM VIOLATION                       │
 └─────────────────────────────────────────────────────────────────────┘
          │
          │ Violations → HARD STOP (not logged, PREVENTED)